pantheon-systems/documentation/source/content/guides/decoupled-sites/03-starter-kits.md

 ## Backend Installation and Configuration

-### Choosing an Approach
+You can choose from the following approaches to configure your backend:

-* Use Build Tools:
+* Build Tools:
-  * If testing is important to your team's workflow.
-With Build Tools you will not haveto manually push changes to your code repository.
+  * Use this option if testing is important to your team's workflow.
+With Build Tools you will not have to manually push changes to your code repository.

-* Use Dashboard Upstream :
+* Dashboard Upstream:
-  *  If you perfer a more streamlined configuration.
+  *  Use this option if you prefer a more streamlined configuration.

 <TabList>